Correcting your tax return

 How do I make changes if I already submitted my return for review?

-Once you submit your return for review, it becomes locked, and no changes can be made until the review is finished.
-After the review is complete, go to the File Taxes tab and select 'Unlock to make edits' to make any necessary changes.
-Once you’ve made your updates, be sure to resubmit your return for another review.
+Once you submit your return for review, it’s temporarily locked, which means you won’t be able to make changes until the review is complete.
+After the review, you can go to the File Taxes tab and select Unlock to make edits.
+This will let you update your information.
+Just remember to resubmit your return for review once you’re done so your changes are applied.

 How do I make changes if I already submitted my return to the IRS?